nilearn/nilearn/doc/ward_clustering.rst

 Masking
 -------

-No mask is given with the data so we have to compute one ourselves.
-We use a simple heuristic proposed by T. Nichols based on the picture histogram.
-The idea is to threshold values and eliminates voxels present in the "black peak" (peak in the histogram representing background dark voxels).
+No mask is given with the data so we have to compute one ourselves, using the function :func:`nisl.masking.compute_mask`:

 .. literalinclude:: ../plot_rest_clustering.py
     :start-after: ### Mask ######################################################################